jangidkhushi/readme.io/README.md

 - My name is Khushi Jangid.
-- I am a freshman in IGDTUW, Kashmere Gate
+- I am a prefinal year student of IGDTUW
--